 If you are researching a new subject, it might be a good idea to start by reading a summary of the basic information in perhaps one or two text-books.
 This will give you a basic understanding of the topic and, sometimes, a summary of historical views and debates.
 Be wary, however, of overly simplified or generalised arguments and outdated approaches.
 You should then proceed to investigate more specific scholarly works.
-Recent articles are often very helpful.
+Recent articles (which can often be obtained on-line) are often very helpful.
 Recent works may provide a good assessment of the state of the debate.
-Some module reading lists also contain references to particularly important classical books and articles, which have made a special impact in the field - in some cases it may be a good idea to familiarise yourself with them.
+Some reading lists also contain references to particularly important classical books and articles, which have made a special impact in the field - in some cases it may be a good idea to familiarise yourself with them.
 You can ask your tutor which books and articles are particularly recommended, but try also to explore on you own.
 To maximise your productivity, try to diversify your reading skills.
-Some items should be read and summarised with care, others could be more selectively explored, and while using the content pages and index, or by using an abstract and focusing on the introduction and conclusion.
+Some items should be read and summarised with care, others could be more selectively explored, and while using the content pages and index.